DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 * __On__ resp. __1__ turns the specified effect constantly on.
 * __B__ defines a static (not externaly controlled) blinking.

+\section inifiles_generalpara General parameters

-The second and following parts can contain the following:
+The second and following parts of a setting can contain one or several of the following paramaters:

 * __Color name__ as specified in the colors section of the file.
-Only valid as the second value.
+Only valid as the second value (e.g. S48 Blue).
 * __Hex color definition__ (e.g. #ff0000ff for opaque red).
 Take note that these color definitions allow for values from 0-255 in contrast to the colors section which only support 0-48.
 Hex color definitions can contain 3 or 4 parts (without or with alpha value).
 Setting is only accepted as the second value.
 * __Blink__ defines blinking with a default interval of 500ms.
 * __I{Number}__ defines a intensity/level of the output.
 The number can either be specified as a decmal number between 0 (e.g. I0 for off) and 48 (e.g. I48 for fully on) or as a hexadecimal number between 00 (off) and FF (fully on) with a leading # (e.g. I#80 for 50% power).
 This settings does only have a effect for settings without a color definition.